Shirley Temple: Personal life

-At age 44, in 1972, Temple was diagnosed with breast cancer.
-The tumor was removed and a modified radical mastectomy performed.
-At the time, cancer was typically discussed in hushed whispers, and Temple's public disclosure was a significant milestone in improving breast cancer awareness and reducing stigma around the disease.
-She announced the results of the operation on radio and television and in a February 1973 article for the magazine McCall's.
+At age 44 in 1972, Temple was diagnosed with breast cancer.
+At the time, cancer was not typically discussed openly, and Temple's public disclosure was a significant milestone in improving breast cancer awareness and reducing stigma around the disease.

 Death

 Temple died at age 85 on February 10, 2014, at her home in Woodside, California.
 The cause of death, according to her death certificate released on March 3, 2014, was chronic obstructive pulmonary disease (COPD).
 Temple was a lifelong cigarette smoker but avoided displaying her habit in public because she did not want to set a bad example for her fans.
 She is buried at Alta Mesa Memorial Park.